 Fountain of Africa is from December 8th 2011 and it was a follow-up and based on the proximate black and white ink sketch from November 8th 2011.
 Mountains and some kind of a huge tree-sized plant make the surrounding setting in both and I picked the woman-motif and giraffe for the color work too,

-The particular November-sketch on the other hand originates from my morphing graphic novel Apokryfia: Zeta (April 2011).
+The particular November-sketch on the other hand originates from my morphing graphic novel Apokryfia: Zeta (April 2011)— see the post Venus and the Dream Machine.
 There is a section happening in Africa with skeletons in the middle of the story where all this started from.
 (Zeta will be featured in the blog too.)